cosmosking2050/API/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MO.md

 TO &#8211; shortcode the SMS was sent to<BR/>
 TEXT &#8211; this is actuall text that was sent by the sender<BR/>
 RECEIVED &#8211; timestamp of the SMS received by our server<BR/>
+TRANSACTIONID &#8211; transactionId for the SMS MO transaction that occurred<BR/>

 <p><strong>This postback has the following anatomy:</strong></p>
 <pre>